Last Will And Testament

 Anyone who is 18 years of age or more and of sound mind, or is an emancipated minor, can make a Will.
-A male individual creating a Will is referred to as the testator, and a female as the testatrix.
-The validity of a Will is determined by the law at the time of death.
+A male individual creating a will is referred to as the testator and a female as the testatrix.
+The validity of a will is determined by the law at the time of death.
 Testamentary capacity (whether or not you are of sound mind) is determined on the day and at the time the Will is executed.
-A Will has no effect until is has been probated, a state court proceeding.
+A will has no effect until it has been probated, a state court proceeding.

 Except for the provisions for a (1) spouse; (2) family allowance; (3) exempt property; (4) pretermitted spouse or children; and (5) homestead, a testator has the legal right to devise his assets and property to any person or persons, and is not required by law to leave assets and/or property to his next of kin.

-- Can the Court make exceptions for execution of a Will depending on the health and medical circumstances of the testator?
+- Can the court make exceptions for the execution of a will depending on the health and medical circumstances of the testator?

 - What is a Codicil?